 I’d like to tell you about another no less famous Russian dish – Schi, it’s cabbage soup, similar to Borsch (with cabbage and beetroots).
 Everyone knows and enjoy it. 😉

 Schi is the main hot Russian dish over a millennium.
-Peasants started to cook it long time ago in 9th century, when cabbage has begun to cultivate everywhere in Russia.
+Peasants started to cook it a long time ago in the 9th century when cabbage has begun to cultivate everywhere in Russia.
 In spite of the fact that people’s tastes have been changing, the soup is always been eaten.

 Of course, schi was not the same for all social classes.
 Full of content, with meat and thick cream, was called ‘rich’, other ‘empty’, as it was cooked only from cabbage and onion.

 To create a special and unique schi’s taste, it was prepared in clay or cast-iron pot in Russian petch/oven.
 ‘Schi’s spirit’ was always in homes, that means everybody cooked it.
-Russian proverb says ‘Schi and kasha is our food’, as they were eaten everyday.
+The Russian proverb says ‘Schi and kasha is our food’, as they were eaten every day.

 Considered that the ideal schi is so thick, that if you put a spoon into the soup, it holds vertical position and doesn’t fall. 😀 or when a huge piece of meat is risen above a plate of schi.